-The deficit at 31st March 2021 includes an exceptional balance of £6.403 million which relates to business rates waived and not collected due to government support for businesses during the Covid-19 pandemic by introducing an expanded retail discount and nursery scheme.
-Local authorities will be fully compensated via Covid-19 S31 business rate relief grant for their lost business rate income and this grant will fund the exceptional deficit in 2021/22.
+The deficit at 31st March 2022 includes an exceptional balance of £2.430 million (£6.403 million at 31st March 2021) which relates to business rates waived and not collected due to government support for businesses during the Covid-19 pandemic by introducing an expanded retail discount and nursery scheme.
+Local authorities will be fully compensated via Covid-19 S31 business rate relief grant for their lost business rate income and this grant will fund the exceptional deficit in 2022/23.

-The difference between the estimated (surplus) / deficit for 2020/21 and the actual (surplus) / deficit will be shared with preceptors and central government between 2021/22 and 2023/24.
+The difference between the estimated (surplus) / deficit for 2021/22 and the actual (surplus) / deficit will be shared with preceptors and central government between 2022/23 and 2023/24.